atolye15/contentful.php/UPGRADE-4.0.md

 ## Change of signature of client constructor

-The client now accepts 3 string parameters, and a `Contentful\Delivery\ClientOptions` object.
+The client now accepts 3 string parameters, and a `Atolye15\Delivery\ClientOptions` object.
 These are the before and after:

 ### Using the Preview API